 Young children's fears and/or concerns are addressed in this book about Alex, whose father has depression.

-A picture book that depicts a father's depression through the son's eyes.
+Written for children, this picture book depicts a father's depression through his son's eyes.